nineteendo/jsonyx/docs/source/jsonyx-patch-spec.rst

 update
 ^^^^^^

-Update an object with the items of another object, overwriting the values of existing keys.
+Update an object with the properties of another object, overwriting existing properties.

 Fields:
     - **op** (string) - the operation to perform.
 Must be ``"update"``.
     - **path** (string, default: ``"$"``) - the
       :ref:`absolute path <absolute_path>` to the object.
-    - **value** (object) - another object.
+    - **properties** (object) - another object.

 Example:
     Input: